 Dr. Riegel’s current projects address self-care, defined broadly to include treatment adherence (e.g. medication adherence), symptom monitoring and perception, and symptom management.
 Her newest project focuses on promoting self-care among caregivers of adults with chronic heart failure.
+She is the Primary Investigator of an on-going study of a virtual intervention designed to promote self-care among caregivers of adults with heart failure.
 She maintains numerous international collaborations with colleagues in Sweden, Australia, Hong Kong, Brazil, and beyond.
 These collaborations are facilitated through her International Center for Self-Care Research: http://www.selfcareresearch.org/.

 Opportunities to Learn and Collaborate at Penn Nursing

 Dr. Riegel moved to Penn Nursing in 2002.
 Penn Nursing’s dedication to using research to affect policy and practice, and the willingness of faculty to collaborate in interdisciplinary teaching and research, were a big draw for Dr. Riegel.
 All schools are within easy walking distance of each other.
 Dr. Riegel collaborates primarily with colleagues in the School of Medicine (Clinical Epidemiology and Biostatistics; the Center for Sleep and Circadian Neurobiology; and the UPHS Heart Failure Program).

 Selected Career Highlights

 - Nurse Researcher Hall of Fame, Sigma Theta Tau International

 - Distinguished Scientist Award, American Heart Association

 - Kathleen A. Dracup Lecturer in Exemplary Early Career Mentoring Award, American Heart Association and the Council on Cardiovascular and Stroke Nursing